DSXiangLi/DecryptPrompt/README.md

 - ART: Automatic multi-step reasoning and tool-use for large language models
 - Generated Knowledge Prompting for Commonsense Reasoning
 - Evaluating Verifiability in Generative Search Engines
+- Mind2Web: Towards a Generalist Agent for the Web

 ### 指令数据生成
 - APE: LARGE LANGUAGE MODELS ARE HUMAN-LEVEL PROMPT ENGINEERS  :star: